hrzndhrn/recode/README.md

  8  8   |
  9  9   |      timestamps()
      ...|
-[Moduledoc 1/1] The moudle Elixir.MyRepo.Migrations.CreateUsers is missing @moduledoc.
+[Moduledoc 1/1] The module Elixir.MyRepo.Migrations.CreateUsers is missing @moduledoc.
 [Specs 4/3] Functions should have a @spec type specification.
 [Specs 13/3] Functions should have a @spec type specification.